r3ps4J/tigervnc-gnome/README.md

 ## Step 2 - Install Task Select & Gnome

+*Note: if you don't want to instal tasksel skip to the bottom of this step to manually install `ubuntu-desktop`.*

 Task Select will allow you to download and install ubuntu modules without affecting your system, install the Tasksel utility to install a desktop environment:

 ```bash